Britain to ban exports of luxury goods to Russia, impose new import tariffs | Business

 Britain to ban exports of luxury goods to Russia, impose new import tariffs

-Britain on Tuesday said it would ban the export of luxury goods to Russia and impose a new 35% tariff on 900 million pounds ($1.2 billion) worth of Russian imports, including vodka, metals, fertilisers and other commodities.
-The step is the latest in a series of economic sanctions announced by the government to punish Russian President Vladimir Putin for invading Ukraine.
+Britain said on Tuesday it would ban the export of luxury goods to Russia and impose a new 35% tariff on 900 million pounds ($1.2 billion) worth of Russian imports, including vodka, metals, fertilisers and other commodities.

 - Country: